-The Advanced Microwave Scanning Radiometer 2 (AMSR2) was launched on the Japanese GCOM-W1 (Global Change Observation Mission – Water Satellite 1), also called Shizuku, on May 18, 2012 and is part of the A-Train.
-At 2 m diameter, the antenna of AMSR2 is larger than those of earlier earth observation microwave radiometer and thus has a smaller footprint (35 x 46 km2) on the sea surface and covers > 99% of the earth’s surface every 2 days.
+The Advanced Microwave Scanning Radiometer 2 (AMSR2) was launched in May 18, 2012 on the Japanese GCOM-W1 (Global Change Observation Mission – Water Satellite 1), also called Shizuku, and is part of the A-Train.
+At 2 m diameter, the AMSR2 antenna is larger than those of earlier earth observation microwave radiometers and thus has a smaller footprint (35 x 46 km2) on the sea surface and covers > 99% of the earth’s surface every 2 days.
 Recent assessment of the AMSR2 SSTμw accuracies indicate they have a bias error of -0.04K and a standard deviation of 0.55K when referenced to high quality temperature measurements from drafting and moored buoys ((Gentemann and Hilburn, 2015)).
 AMSR2 daily reference fields were assembled and adjusted to a skin temperature in the same manner as described for WindSat.

-Buoys, drifting and moored
+Drifting and moored buoys

-Quality-controlled subsurface SSTs from drifting and moored buoys are used to generate matchups with the satellite data.
+Quality-controlled subsurface SSTs from drifting and moored buoys were used to generate matchups with the satellite data.
 The quality assurance of the in situ temperatures is performed by the NOAA iQuam – in situ Quality Monitor ((Xu and Ignatov, 2014)), which is interrogated on a daily basis.
 An example of the distribution of the VIIRS-buoy matchups is shown in Figure 4.